junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ### GridDB node-api

-To connect to GridDB from Node.js. we should using `griddb-node-api`.
-This package is built using node-addon-api and there are two ways to using it:
+To connect to GridDB from Node.js.
+We should use `griddb-node-api`.
+This package is built using node-addon-api, and there are two ways to use it:

-1.Compile from the source code.
-This way is the right way if you need to use griddb-node-api on specific node.js version.
+1. Compile from the source code.
+This way is the right way if you need to use griddb-node-api on a specific node.js version.

 ```zsh
 git clone git@github.com:griddb/node-api.git